PrinzAndreas/ModellingProgramming/Teaching/SolutionHints/README.md

 Work in progress<br/>
 <img src="https://raw.githubusercontent.com/PrinzAndreas/ModellingProgramming/main/images/comingSoon.png" alt="work in progress" title="work in progress" style="max-width: 100%;">
 <br/>
 The cosine function is a real-valued function from reals.
 If we want to extract a value for every full minute, we first need to agree on what real number constitutes a minute.
 For simplicity, we assume a time base of minutes, such that the first minute has the real value 1.0.
-Alternatively, we could have chosen a time base of seconds, where the first minute would be at the real value 60.0.<br/>
+Alternatively, we could have chosen a time base of seconds, where the first minute would be at the real value 60.0.
+Another alternative would be to choose a time base of &#x3C0;/2.
+In this case, the values of sine would switch between 0, 1, and -1.<br/>
 From here, we just create a table of values as follows.
 <table>
   <thead>